 This is the second in a series of four posts that are exploring lesser-know public campgrounds to discover an autumn camping destination with spectacular fall color and abundance of outdoor activities.

-Michigan’s entire Upper Peninsula explodes in dazzling, almost blinding, color beginning in mid-September.
+Michigan’s entire Upper Peninsula explodes in dazzling, almost blinding, color about the first day of autumn.
 No place else we’ve visited comes close.

 More that half of the 40 sites come with incredible views of the lake filtered through the changing fall colors.
 There is an accessible fishing pier and walking nature trail around the lake.
 The autumn sunsets turn the trees into a breathtaking array of ruby reds and copper oranges.